 • – Never drive with the ignition off (e.g., on a downhill slope);

 • – Do not move the vehicle by pushing it (e.g., to get to a gas station).
-If such a need arises, take precautions;
+If such a need arises, take necessary precautions;